bmatsuo/lark/README.md

 Python tools are great but producing consistent Python environments on different machines, or accounting for those differences conversely, causes overhead and headaches.
-Using virtualenv can help with this, but the Python 2 vs Python 3 incompatibilities can still complicate things when using these systems.
+Use of Virtualenv can help with this, but incompatibilities between Python 2 and Python 3 can still complicate things when using these systems.

 Lark attempts to avoid the problems of using Python by shipping a self-contained interpreter and isolating module repositories for each project.